Graduate Academic Programs

 Select electives with approval of advisor.
 The following courses are recommended:

-- HPER-R 580 Strategic Planning and Management in Parks, Recreation, Tourism, and Public Lands (3 cr.)
+- SPH-R 524 (Formerly: HPER-R 524) Strategic Fundraising and Partnerships for Recreation, Parks, Tourism, and Public Lands (3 cr.)

 Pre-requisites (If required)